Who does not want to learn how to play basketball now a days? Why?

 A. "Square Up"

 Squaring up means pointing both sets of toes straight at the hoop, and then aligning your hips front side parallel to the hoop.
 Do this every time you make a shot to get more accuracy.
 Stop the dribble and hold the ball with both hands before squaring up.

-B. Balancing The Ball On The Dominant Hand
+B. Balancing the Ball on the Dominant Hand

 You shoot with your dominant hand, the one you use for most daily activities.
 Its elbow has to be close to the hip, while you hold the ball with just the fingertips underneath the ball.

 The power for the shot has to come from this hand.
 You can use the other hand to balance the ball.
 Bring the ball to your chin to shoot, with your knees bent and body in a crouch.

-C. Roll The Ball Off The Hand To Shoot
+C. Roll the Ball Off the Hand to Shoot

 When in the shooting position, extend your shooting elbow upwards, while you roll the wrist forward.
 The motion should be like reaching into a jar on a high shelf.
 Extend the arm fully upwards, and then pop the ball forward.

 Roll the arm back as you release the ball.
 After release, continue the follow through, putting your hand into the imaginary jar.

 D. Jumping Up During The Shot

-E. Aim For Just Over The Ring
+E. Aim for Just Over the Ring

 If you aim for the rim, you will hit it, plain and simple.
 So aim for a point slightly over and above the rim, to get the ball cleanly through the center.

 F. Practice Lay-Ups

 Layups provide great scoring opportunities, so learning these are very important.
 To lay up means to bounce the ball off the backboard and into the rim.
 To practice, always start with your dominant arm side, and dribble in at an angle, then jump and make the shot.
 Once you are comfortable with your dominant hand, try from the other side.

 G. Shoot Often, And From Everywhere